Gauge theory and G2-geometry on Calabi-Yau links: Introduction

-Finally, we show in Section \ref{sec: G2 = tHYM} that the $\rG_2$--instanton condition is exactly equivalent to a natural transverse Hermitian Yang-Mills condition (Lemma \ref{lem: SD lifts to G2-instanton} and Corollary \ref{cor: SD lifts to G2-instanton}), in a somewhat similar vein as the classical identification of selfdual and HYM connections on compact K�hler surfaces \cite[\S2]{Donaldson1990}.
-To conclude with an example, in Section \ref{sec: example pullback} we focus on the simplest case of the Fermat quintic CY link, in which $E$ is a pullback from the projective quintic $CY^3$, derive the explicit local equations of $\rG_2$--instantons in that setting:
+To conclude with an example, in Section \ref{sec: example pullback} we focus on the simplest case in which $E$ is a pullback from the basic $CY^3$, and we derive the explicit local equations of $\rG_2$--instantons in that setting: